top of page

 These may include consulting, training and speaking in addition to their writing.
 Typically, thought leaders are not writers making a living by writing for hire.

-Nonetheless, thought leaders, with the books and articles they create, are members of the creator economy and are therefore greatly impacted by it.
+Still, with the books and articles they create, thought leaders are members of the creator economy and are therefore greatly impacted by it.

 Thriving in the creator economy has never been easy.
 Just ask freelance journalists who didn’t get a raise for decades way back when.
 Then came the blogosphere, in which mass authorship became the norm.
-Now they are impacted by AI, where mass machine authorship will soon be the norm.
+Now they are impacted by AI, where mass machine authorship is becoming the norm.

 See the figure below that I use in my advanced AI for Thought Leadership Writing workshops.